Table of Contents

 Symptomatic diagnostics (also known as initial diagnostics): Based on specific indicators, the physician infers that an illness or mental disorder is present.
-Unlike the curative, goal-oriented approach of medicine, finding a diagnosis and therapeutic objective in psychological therapy is far more difficult.
+Unlike the curative, goal-oriented approach that is common in medicine, finding a diagnosis and therapeutic objective in psychological therapy is much more difficult.

-Prognostic and selective indication are meant to convey a suitable treatment method for specific sets of symptoms.
-However, the patient usually selects the physician, thereby opting for a specific form of treatment beforehand.
+A prognostic and selective indication is meant to convey a suitable treatment method for specific sets of symptoms.

-Process diagnostics accompany treatment and serves the adapting “finishing touch” alongside the treatment already in place.
+Process diagnostics accompany treatment and provide a ‘finishing touch’ alongside the treatment already in place.
 Interim results are important, especially with treatment methods that exhibit great variability in their efficacy.
-For instance, it is sensible to measure specific parameters each day in the blood or urine to properly adjust dosages of medication.
+For instance, it is sensible to measure specific blood or urine parameters daily in order to properly adjust drug dosages.

-Psychological therapy uses process-diagnostic questionnaires that, for example, inquire about improvement/deterioration concerning therapeutic interventions.
+Psychological therapy uses questionnaires that inquire about improvement/deterioration with regard to therapeutic interventions.

 Result diagnostics are used to evaluate the success of a treatment decision.
-In order to assess the results, the objectives must be defined and operationalized before treatment.
-The treatment objectives should be concrete and comprehensible, such as: “In my career, I would like to no longer be afraid of being exposed and disgraced when holding presentations in front of a large group,” instead of, “I would like to no longer be afraid.”
+To assess the results, the objectives must be defined and operationalized before treatment.
+The treatment objectives should be concrete and comprehensible, such as ”In my career, I would like to no longer be afraid when holding presentations in front of a large group” instead of, “I would like to no longer be afraid.”

-Chances and risks must be weighed before making a treatment decision.
-These aspects influence the decision:
+Risks must be weighed before making a treatment decision.
+The following factors influence treatment decisions:

-- Prioritization: If an older woman with diabetes mellitus II develops acute heart problems, the forms of treatment (medication, dietary regimen, etc.) may collide.
-Treating the heart symptoms may have to take priority, even if this may have ramifications in the development of diabetes.
+- Prioritization: If an older woman with diabetes mellitus type 2 develops acute heart problems, the treatment modalities (medication, dietary regimen, etc.) may affect one another.
+Treating the heart symptoms may have to take priority, even if this could affect the treatment of diabetes.

 Fundamentals of Decision-Making

-Findings are based on personal interviews, questionnaires, tests and laboratory results.
-During this process, the initial findings are expanded by more information.
+Findings are based on personal interviews, questionnaires, tests, and laboratory results.
+During this process, the initial findings are expanded by obtaining more information.
 Clinical guidelines are constantly being elaborated, so that medical decisions continue to be more comprehensible, easily formalized, and standardized.